-- For your safety, stay in your vehicle and view and photograph through a window.
-If you choose to exit the safety of your vehicle, stay nearby so you can get inside quickly if the bear approaches.
-Bears, especially subadults can be curious and may approach people to search for and test new foods.
+- Stay in your car.
+Some of the best views and photos of bears come from the safety of a car.
+If you choose to leave your car, stay close so you can get inside quickly.
+Bears are curious and may approach people to search for and test new foods.

 - Do not feed bears or leave food where they can get it.
 Allowing bears to obtain human food even once often leads to them becoming aggressive toward people.
 Aggressive bears are often relocated or killed.
 Throw all garbage in bear-proof containers.